-Supporting growing intercity passenger and commuter rail services can come with a price tag on average, new light rail construction in the U.S. costs approximately $35 million per mile.
+Supporting growing intercity passenger and commuter rail services can come with a price tag On average, new light rail construction in the U.S. costs approximately $35 million per mile.
 In addition to passenger rail, freight rail use continues to increase as well.
 By the year 2020, freight rail tonnage is expected to increase by at least 50%, making an investment in protecting rail infrastructure imperative to keep costs manageable.
-Passenger and freight rail alike have been used for generations, long before cars, semis, and buses filled the roads, and will continue to be of use on into the future.
-Utlizing hot-dip galvanizing to protect the rail and bus infrastructure will ensure these investements are protected from corrosion for many decades.
+Passenger and freight rail alike have been used for generations, long before cars, semi's, and buses filled the roads, and will continue to be of use on into the future.
+Utilizing hot-dip galvanizing to protect the rail and bus infrastructure will ensure these investments are protected from corrosion for many decades.

 Rail & Bus Systems